 Factors Affecting Sewer Health

-In urban areas with older infrastructure, the age of your pipes plays a significant role; many cities have aging sewer systems that may suffer from wear and tear.
+Several factors can greatly impact the health of your sewer system.
+In Minnesota cities with older infrastructure like St. Cloud or Minneapolis, the age of your pipes plays a significant role.
+Many communities have pipes that may suffer from wear and tear.
 Additionally, in regions with abundant tree cover, tree roots can infiltrate underground pipes, causing blockages and damage.

 Signs of a Potential Sewer Issue